 There are two vacant sites included in the sites inventory to accommodate lower-income units that are smaller than 0.5 acres.
 Only sites that have strong potential for development have been included in the inventory to address the lower-income RHNA.
 Nevertheless, the City has identified a successful local example of a multifamily project with lower-income, deed-restricted units on a parcel smaller than 0.5 acres.
-In the past, the City constructed a multifamily project with seven units was constructed downtown at the northwest corner of East A Street and North 2nd Street on a 0.41-acre parcel.
+In 2007, the City permitted a multifamily project with seven units that was constructed downtown at the northwest corner of East A Street and North 2nd Street on a 0.41-acre parcel.
 Three of the seven units are restricted for occupancy by very low- and low-income households, for a period of not less than 55 years.
-This project demonstrates market trends for infill development of lower-income multifamily units in Dixon.
+To further the track record of smaller sites developing with affordable units, in nearby Woodland, Opportunity Village, a 12-unit affordable project was approved in May 2021 on a 0.46-acre parcel at 334 Freeman Street.
+These two projects demonstrate market trends for infill development of lower-income multifamily units in Dixon and in the region.